port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 Now that the Self-Service Action configured, you can begin invoking it.

-## Triggering the action
+## Trigger the action

-Let's invoke the Self-Service action using Port API.
+Let's invoke the self-service action using Port API.

 <details>
 <summary>Click here to see the API call code</summary>